 If you have a few minutes, please read on below to learn more about my teaching philosophy, including thoughts on practicing, lesson frequency and duration, and ad-hoc coaching, along with some thoughts on gender and identity.
 (And if you’d like to hear what some of my recent students have to say about me, you can watch a few testimonial videos here.)

 In the simplest of senses, anyone who can push a button can play the piano—but making music at the piano is much more than knowing which of the 88 “buttons” on the instrument to push in which order.
 Similarly, anyone who can speak aloud and recognize pitch can learn to sing—but true vocal music is much more than words and notes.

 Even 10 or 15 minutes of practice, five times in a week, is preferable to a single longer session.
-Just make sure it’s quality time: studies have shown that it’s better to put in a few minutes of careful, dedicated work on a single trouble spot than it is to hastily play through a piece and “chalk up” the time as practice.
+Just make sure it’s quality time: studies have shown that it’s better to put in a few minutes of careful, dedicated work on a single trouble spot or technique than it is to hastily play through a piece and “chalk up” the time as practice.

 Starting the conversation